-- (1) A description of training methods and verification that all employees and Site Managers will receive training prior to beginning work in areas using reclaimed water, and annual trainings are conducted. - (2) A description of how visitors are educated prior to entering irrigated areas. - (3) A map showing the location of signs throughout site. - (4) A map showing the location(s) of potable and/or no detectible generic E. coli water supplies for hand washing and/or hand sanitation. - (5) A description of how the list of best management practices are kept on site. - (6) A description of irrigation schedules and how harvesting crops and public access in areas where irrigation is resulting in wet soils and/or plant is prohibited.
+- (1) A description of training methods and verification that all employees and Site Managers will receive training prior to beginning work, and annual trainings are conducted. - (2) A description of how visitors are educated prior to entering irrigated areas. - (3) A map showing the location of signs throughout site. - (4) A map showing the location(s) of potable and/or no detectible generic E. coli water supplies for hand washing. - (5) A description of how the list of best management practices are kept on site. - (6) A description of irrigation schedules and how harvesting crops and public access in areas where irrigation is resulting in wet soils and/or plant is prohibited.